 April rains do not invent new problems.
 They broadcast the ones you forgot about under snow.
 A strip that always melts last, a walk edge where gutters dump, a trampoline ring that never dries: water shows you the map in blue green grass, mossy corners, or bare mud where kids cut the same shortcut.
-Northeast Ohio clay makes that map dramatic.
+Northeast Ohio clay makes that map dramatic in Ravenna, Solon, Streetsboro, and across the Akron corridor.
 This article helps you read the pattern without turning every puddle into panic, and it ties honest drainage thinking to the lawn habits we already describe in soggy lawn after snow melt and April into May lawn rhythm.

 We are not a plumbing company, yet we work beside homeowners who are tired of fighting the same soft corner every spring.
 When grading, downspouts, or subsurface drains need attention, we will say so clearly.
 When cultural practices and aeration timing can help, we will outline that path too.
 Contact Portage Turf and Pest or call (330) 296-8873 for a look tied to your property in Kent, Streetsboro, Solon, or other towns on areas.